See which platforms provide full coverage of the FIFA World Cup 2026.

 As a complement, there is also FIFA+, the official global platform.

-It does not carry all matches live, but it works as a true information hub, offering behind-the-scenes access, exclusive interviews, institutional content, and official updates related to the FIFA World Cup 2026.
+It does not stream all matches live, but it serves as a hub for official updates, interviews, and FIFA World Cup 2026 content.

 The Format that Transforms the Competition